 Leasing: Leasing your property is another option.
 The upside is collecting passive income, avoiding potential costly environment remediation issues and/or capital gains a sale may trigger.
 The downside is you must play landlord and deal with the many issues that brings.
 A few examples could be legal, maintenance and/or vacancy issues.

 Sale-leaseback: Sale-leaseback could be another option if you would like to sell your property and continue to occupy all or a portion of it.
-A typical reason for this could be a cash infusion for the business, pulling equity out the to deploy in other areas and more recently a way to avoid tax risk due the potential passage of the split tax roll.
+A typical reason for this could be a cash infusion for the business, pulling equity out to deploy in other areas and more recently a way to avoid tax risk due to the potential passage of the split tax roll.
 A buyer for a sale leaseback would typically be an investor, so many of the advantages and disadvantages listed above apply.
-An investor for a sale-leaseback will typically want a longer term, however if the investor is primarily buying the property as an investment to lease to other tenants they usually will grant a short-term sale-leaseback if you just need extra time to wind down your business or move it.
+An investor for a sale-leaseback will typically want a longer term, however if the investor is primarily buying the property as an investment to lease to other tenants, they might grant a short-term sale-leaseback if you just need extra time to wind down your business or move it.
 The price of the sale is mostly driven by the rent you agree upon for a longer-term deal, so the higher the rent, the higher the sale price and vice versa.